-- Based in Northern Ireland and operate within 1 of the 11 Council areas; - A small or micro business; - VAT Registered; - Actively trading for a minimum of twelve months; - Have a Digital Transformation Plan or equivalent; - Centered on one or more of the six advanced digital technologies; and - Have not received De Minimis Aid (funding from any national or local public sector scheme) in excess of €300,000 over three consecutive fiscal years.
+- Based in Northern Ireland and operate within 1 of the 11 Council areas; - A small or micro business; - VAT Registered (VAT exempt businesses trading above the VAT threshold can apply); - Actively trading for a minimum of twelve months; - Have a Digital Transformation Plan or equivalent; - Centered on one or more of the six advanced digital technologies; and - Have not received De Minimis Aid (funding from any national or local public sector scheme) in excess of €300,000 over three consecutive fiscal years.

-The Programme is open to all sectors with the exception of primary agriculture, forestry and fisheries\.
+The Programme is open to all sectors with the exception of primary agriculture, forestry and fisheries.

-\Since 2021, significant work has been undertaken to consider the need for Digital Transformation within small and micro-businesses.
+Since 2021, significant work has been undertaken to consider the need for Digital Transformation within small and micro-businesses.
 As part of the mapping exercise, the Department for Agriculture, Environment and Rural Affairs (DAERA) considered provision for financial support to stimulate digital innovation within primary agriculture, forestry and fisheries.
 Various opportunities to support these sectors were identified, including the Farm Business Improvement Scheme and The Maritime Fisheries Fund NI, for example, whilst others were being considered subject to changes to legislation being granted.
 This informed the decision to exclude these three areas from the DTFF fund.